UCLALibrary/bucketeer/README.md

     }

 This should enable the feature.
 To confirm the feature has been configured correctly, once Bucketeer is started in the live test mode, visit the Bucketeer status page at: `http://localhost:8888/status`.
 In the JSON that's returned from the page, you should see that features are enabled and that the `bucketeer.large.images` feature, in particular, is enabled.

+## Enable Writing CSVs to a Mounted Filesystem

+Set the `bucketeer.fs.write.csv` key in your feature flags configuration, e.g.:

+    moirai {
+      bucketeer.fs.write.csv {
+        featureEnabled = true
+      }
+    }

+Then, map a filesystem directory to the container's `bucketeer.fs.csv.mount`.

 ## Tweaking the Batch Upload